 Population and Environment

 Faculty in the Ecology, Environment, and Evolution concentration in the Department of Anthropology maintain research and teaching expertise in the intersecting issues of population and human-environment interactions.
-Research specialties include formal demography and biodemography and life history theory (Jones, R. Bird), the political ecology of population growth in tropical forests (Curran, Durham), and the effects of anthropogenic fire on populations of endangered species in the Western Desert of Australia (R. Bird).
+Research specialties include formal demography and biodemography and life history theory (Jones) and the political ecology of population growth in tropical forests (Curran, Durham).
 Our faculty have particular strengths in the interaction between human populations and the implications for biodiversity preservation and resource conservation.

 Students working in this area have investigated the impact of violent death on marriage markets in Colombia, the demography of hunter-gatherers, the impact of transmigration projects on the health and well-being of forest people, and the political economy of REDD projects.
 Student research in the area of population and environment is regularly supported by grants from the Morrison Institute for Population and Resource Studies at Stanford.